Contractor License Requirements in Oregon

 What exams are required for a Oregon contractor license?

-Oregon requires contractors to pass a licensing examination that typically covers building codes, safety regulations, and business law.
+Oregon requires contractors to pass a licensing examination administered through the Oregon Construction Contractors Board (CCB).
+The exam typically covers building codes, safety regulations, and business law.
 Some specialty classifications require additional trade-specific exams.
-Study materials and exam preparation resources are generally available through the Oregon Construction Contractors Board (CCB) or approved third-party providers.
+Contact the board at (503) 378-4621 for exam scheduling and study materials.

 Is a surety bond required for contractors in Oregon?

 Yes.
-Oregon requires contractors to obtain a surety bond as part of the licensing process.
+Oregon requires contractors to obtain a surety bond as part of the licensing process through the Oregon Construction Contractors Board (CCB).
 Bond amounts vary depending on the license classification and project value limits.
 The surety bond protects consumers in case a contractor fails to fulfill their contractual obligations.

 What are the penalties for unlicensed contracting in Oregon?

 Unlicensed contracting in Oregon can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Oregon Construction Contractors Board (CCB).

 Find Licensed Contractors in Oregon